athertahir/aws/Episode_9.10.11/11_Serverless Web Apps using Amazon DynamoDB - Part 3 .md

 49. Below **Pubic access settings for this bucket**, click Edit.

-50. De-select ** all of the boxes.
+50. De-select all of the boxes.

 51. Click Save then:

--   Enter
+-   Enter `confirm`
 -   Click Confirm

 52. Click Bucket Policy